Abneco/qrose/README.md

 ## Encoders

 Using `qrose-encoder-matrix` and `qrose-encoder-oned` modules you can get barcode bit matrices/arrays without Compose graphical implementation.
-Is it exposed

 `QroseEncoders` object is used as an encoder factory for all codes.
 You can create encoders using the extension functions, for example: